hodorogandrei/macos-sequoia-optimisation/docs/RESEARCH_FINDINGS.md

 ---

-## Critical Services - DO NOT DISABLE
+## Critical services - DO NOT DISABLE

 | Service | Reason | Source |
 |---------|--------|--------|